 According to a 2014 study in the Journal of Strength and Conditioning Research, plyometric training resulted in a 4% improvement in 2.4-km time in highly trained runners, when done concurrently with endurance training.
 4% improvement is significant, especially in highly trained runners (the more trained you are, the harder you have to work for improvements).

-A 10 or 15 minute strength workout will be far more effective if you properly engage your muscles.
-Mindfully pull your navel to your spine, engage your shoulder blades down and back, and activate your glutes.
+The simplest way to optimize a strength workout?
+Consciously engage your muscles and use good form!
+Even a short strength workout will be far more effective if you properly engage your muscles.
+Mindfully pull your navel to your spine, engage your shoulder blades down and back (think sockets in their pockets!), and engage your glutes.
+Focus on total body tension; for example, think of ripping apart a kettlebell when holding it for a goblet squat, rather than letting your shoulders and arms go slack.
 Move deliberately through the exercises, rather than relying on momentum.
 Even if you end up doing fewer reps within your time constraints, you will work more muscles more effectively.

 Incorporate Eccentric Movements